Maxey Dell Moody: Early life and family

 Maxey Dell Moody was born on December 12, 1883, in Ocala, Florida, to Eliza and Slomon Moody.
 His father, Dr. Slomon W. Moody (1838–1898), was born in Sumter County, South Carolina, to the Moody family whom were plantation owners.
 Dr. Moody's parents are relatively unknown and may be either a Slomon Moody or Jesse Moody.
 Maxey's mother Eliza Moody (née Pearson, 1847–1918) was born in Orange Springs, Florida, to Confederate Captain John William Pearson and Sarah Pearson.

 Maxey has many siblings and half-siblings due to Slomon's previous marriages.
 Dr. Slomon became a physician in Marion County for over 30 years until he died on March 20, 1898, at the age of 64 when Maxey was 14.
 In 1901 Maxey contracted typhoid fever but recovered.
 Maxey worked at a local drug store until moving to Jacksonville in 1901.
 In Jacksonville Maxey worked as a traveling salesman and then for Lancaster Automatic Railroad Crossing selling stock in Jacksonville, Ocala, Tampa and Cuba.
 In 1912 he became a salesman of tobacco.

-On April 14, 1909 Max married Ethel Muller, who was born in Germany, at the Church of the Immaculate Conception.
+On April 14, 1909 Max married Ethel Muller at the Church of the Immaculate Conception.
 Maxey and Ethel were going to Washington, D.C. for their honeymoon but changed it to Tampa due to his mother's illness.
 They had four children: Dolores "Didi" Dux (1910-2000), Maxey Dell Moody, Jr. (1913-1987), Muller Moody (1917-1976), Ethel "Jean" Butler (1930-2001).